Session I: May 27 - July 3

-This course focuses on the contemporary art world and the forces producing continuous change and the re-creation of tradition.
-We examine new media, technologies and performance and trace their origins in ancient communities, shamanism and ritual.
-We explore the relationships between new media/performance forms and traditional artistic practices.
-We ask such questions as: What is the importance of place in energizing creativity?
-Have the forces of the art world shifted from capital cities outward toward unexpected influences and movements?
-Is New York still the capital of the art world?
-We pursue these questions by visiting museums and galleries, through imaginative writing and making art; and through individual and group projects.
-Readings may include Meyer Schapiro’s Modern Art , Irving Sandler’s The New York School, Harold Rosenberg’s The Tradition of the New , Toni Morrison’s Playing in the Dark , Clyde Taylor’s The Mask of Art , Suzi Gablik's Reenchantment of Art , John Berger's The Shape of a Pocket , Victor Turner’s From Ritual to Theatre , Dorothy Lee's Valuing the Self, Mary Anne Staniszewski’s Believing Is Seeing and Robert Goldwater’s Primitivism in Modern Art .?
+Art Now focuses on the contemporary art world, the forces producing continuous change and the ubiquitous presence of origins and tradition.
+We engage new media, technologies and performance while tracing their origins in ancient communities, Shamanism and Ritual.
+We explore the relationships between new media/performance forms and traditional artistic practice.
+We ask such questions such as: Why is New York still the capital of the art world?
+Why has everything in our culture and art become dominated by the money and power of the finance world, by the one-tenth of the one percent?
+Has money alone become the standard by which art and culture in general are valued?
+We pursue these questions by learning with guest artists, visiting museums, through imaginative writing, making art and through individual and group projects.
+Readings may include Meyer Schapiro’s Modern Art , Irving Sandler’s New York School , Harold Rosenberg’s Tradition of the New , John Berger’s Ways of Seeing , Toni Morrison’s Playing in the Dark , Linda Nochlin’s and Lucy Lippard’s work on Women and art and Linda Weintraub’s To Life!
+Eco Art in the Pursuit of a Sustainable Planet .

 Interdisciplinary Seminars (IDSEM-UG)